Table of Contents

-One solution to this situation is to provide multiple cat trees in the hopes of offering something safer than the top of the refrigerator.
+Cats sometimes seem willing to risk life and limb to go to high places.
+It is instinctive behavior that we cannot talk them out of, so one solution to this situation is to provide a cat tree in the hopes of offering something safer than the top of the refrigerator.

 (7) Things to Look For in a Cat Tree